Facebook Complaints Are A New Kind Of 911 Call In The Platform's Hometown

 A registered nurse called from North Carolina to report advertisements for illegal giveaways of prescription drugs.
 One man drove to the gates of Facebook, and when he wasn't let in, called the police.
 "I need to see Mr. Z. personally," the man told them.
 The dispatcher recommended he file his complaint online.

 "I think a lot of people calling have this grandiose view," said Karen Salas, a fellow dispatcher.
-"Facebook's here, and Facebook's big... so we [the police department] must be giant, too."
+"Facebook's here, and Facebook's big ... so we [the police department] must be giant, too."

 Other calls are a bit more lighthearted.
-A man in who Germany called didn't have a complaint: "He was just mesmerized and wanted to make sure this was Menlo Park where Facebook was located," Manning said.
+A man in Germany who called didn't have a complaint: "He was just mesmerized and wanted to make sure this was Menlo Park where Facebook was located," Manning said.

 The dispatch center also regularly receives Facebook-related calls that are relevant to the city.
-Tech commuters nearly double the daily population of Menlo Park, and the city is trying to keep up with the growth as Facebook continues to build more offices on what was once empty marshlands.
+Tech commuters nearly double the daily population of Menlo Park, and the city is trying to keep up with the growth as Facebook continues to build more offices on what was once empty marshland.

 "As [the company] has grown, we've gotten more and more 911 calls," Manning says.
 "Disputes, accidents, arguments, medicals."
 She's noticed a number of calls about bicycle accidents between buildings on the Facebook campus, and road rage incidents during commuter hours.